mohammedsouleymane/logseq/pages/sfml.md

 	  \]
 	- **Convergence:** If the data are linearly separable, the PLA is guaranteed to converge.

-	  The PDF outlines the use of vector notation for efficiency and clarity and introduces the concept of an artificial coordinate (often by adding a constant “1” to include a bias term).
-This simple yet powerful idea forms the basis of linear discriminative methods.

 	  ---
 	- ### 4.
 Linear Models and Gradient Descent